-Regarding the perceived impact on private life, participants living alone showed significantly higher odds of reporting a deterioration of their private life compared to those living with a partner, family, or in a shared housing.
-The COVID-19 lockdown substantially restricted possibilities for social interactions beyond one’s own household, particularly affecting people living alone. ndividuals who live alone and have restricted social contact over a longer period may experience high levels of feelings of loneliness [12] in turn, threatens their MWB [39].
-Interestingly, participants over 60 years old had a significantly lower OR of reporting the deterioration of their private life.
-Older employeesmay be more resilient to situational changes outside of their household as a result of having well-established private life routines that help them cope with adverse situations.
-As such, they be less dependent on the number of social contacts beyond their household, and they may have developed more mature emotion regulation strategies than the younger generations , which allows them to better cope with difficulties in private life [40].
-[41]
+Regarding the perceived impact on private life, participants living alone were more likely to report a deterioration and less likely to report an improvement of their private life compared to those living with a partner, family, or in a shared housing.
+The COVID-19 lockdown substantially restricted possibilities for social interactions beyond one’s own household, particularly affecting people living alone.
+For individuals who live alone, this may lead to feelings of loneliness [12], which in turn, threatens their MWB [39], highlighting the importance of having opportunities for direct exchange in such a crisis situation.
+This could also explain that an increase in caring duties, allowing for more exchange with family members, was associated with perceived positive shifts in private life.
+Further, an increase in WFH showed to be beneficial also to the private life, particularly to those experienced in WFH who did not need to first establish their workspace and new routines.
+Increase in leisure time and, more surprisingly, mandatory short-time work were also associated with positive impact on private life, as employees can engage more freely in activities they value.
+Interestingly, participants over 60 years old were less likely to report a deterioration of their private life.
+Older employees may be less dependent on the number of social contacts beyond their household, and they may have more mature emotion regulation strategies than the younger generations [40].
+Indeed, mental well-being of the German elderly population (65+) remained largely unaltered during the early COVID-19 lockdown [41].